 Though the couple’s wedding registry is written on the invitation, guests would still often ask about it.
 Be sure you have their Zola wedding registry link on your phone, so it’s easier for you to share this information with your friends and relatives.

 On the day of the wedding, make sure that you’re available to lend a helping hand to the bride and groom.
-Some other ways that you can help may include:
+As the groom’s mother, some other ways that you can help may include:

 Since you know everyone on the groom’s side of the family, assist in gathering everyone for photos, seat them for the ceremony, and ensure that everyone has a ride going to the reception.

-Like the bride’s father and daughter dance, you are also going to dance with your son.
+Like the bride’s father and daughter dance, you are also going to dance with your son at the wedding reception.
 Have a quick practice with him when he has the time.
-Choose a meaningful song that you’ll both remember for the rest of your lives.
+Choose a meaningful song for your mother-son dance that you’ll both remember for the rest of your lives.

 Remember, this is a day for you to celebrate, too.
 Mingle with the guests and your in-laws, and show your son that you’re having a great time.
 It will mean a lot to him and his now-wife.